urakalee/YTKNetwork-SWItroFiT/README.md

 - Build function's parameters should consist in api function's, quantity and order
 - DON'T use _ to omit api function's parameter name
 - 'arguments' is reserved for batch adding queries, which type should be [String: Any?], and nil value will be ignored
+- Use SwitrofitConfig.instance.setIgnoredPathArguments to keep {argument} in path

 ## Requirements
 - Swift 5.1+